 In addition to playing tournaments, during his spare time, Jeff loves to spend time with his children, workout and fish.

-Brent Wellman – Tennis Professional
+Brent Wellman – Junior Tennis Director

 Coach Brent Wellman is the Junior Program Director and a USTA High Performance Coach.
 Brent Wellman is not only a Coach’s coach, but a player’s coach as well.
 Coach Wellman has the unique ability to work with all age groups, and has concentrated his passion to Educate, Enrich and Encourage (3E’s).